Affiliate links on Android Authority may earn us a commission. Learn more.

 - For keeping your pet safe — many pet cams offer bark and/or smart alerts.

-- Last but not least – for funny and cute videos of your four-legged friends’ shenanigans.
+- Last but not least: you need a pet camera for cute videos of your four-legged friends’ shenanigans.

-If you are convinced, it’s time to go through the options for the best pet cameras.
-We’ll have a look both basic budget options, as well as feature-packed interactive pet cameras.
+Assuming you’re persuaded, now’s the time to go through your options.
+We’ll have a look at both budget selections and feature-packed interactive pet cameras.

 Best pet cameras:

-Editor’s note: We will update this list regularly as new and innovative pet cameras launch.
+Editor’s note: We’ll update this list regularly as new and innovative pet cameras launch.

 1. Petcube Play 2

-- Pros: night vision, two-way audio, built-in Alexa
+- Pros: Night vision, two-way audio, laser pointer, built-in Alexa

-- Cons: smart alerts require additional subscription, does not rotate
+- Cons: Smart alerts require an additional subscription, doesn’t dispense treats, does not rotate

-The Petcube Play was one of the best pet cameras on the market and the same goes for its successor — the Petcube Play 2.
-Small and discreet, this interactive Wi-Fi camera can easily be placed anywhere in your living room.
+The original Petcube Play was one of the best pet cameras on the market, and the same goes for its successor — the Petcube Play 2.
+Small and discreet, this interactive Wi-Fi camera can easily be placed anywhere in your home.

-It’s packed full of features and improvements.
 It offers 1080p video and night vision, but now the camera has a much wider 180-degree view, as well as 4x digital zoom compared to the 3x of its predecessor.
 Two-way audio is also on board with major improvements.
-The Petcube Play 2 has full duplex sound with a 4-microphone array.
-However, the best feature is undoubtedly the toy laser.
-It comes with automatic and manual mode, the latter enabling you to control the laser from the companion smartphone app.
-All you need to do is move your finger on the screen and make sure not to aim the laser at potted plants or precious vases.
+The Petcube Play 2 has a full-duplex sound system with a four-microphone array.

 With two-way audio you can talk and listen to your pets.

-You are also able to keep tabs on your pets without being glued to your smartphone 24/7 thanks to smart alerts.
-The Petcube Play 2 recognizes meowing and barking, so you won’t receive notifications if your upstairs neighbors are being loud.
-However, to have access to smart alerts, as well as video history storage, you need to purchase an annual or monthly Petcube Care Plan.
-The annual plan will increase the price of your pet cam by around $50, but if you’ve got the spare cash, it’s worth it.
+You can keep tabs on your pets 24/7 thanks to smart alerts.
+The Petcube Play 2 recognizes meowing and barking, so you won’t receive notifications if your neighbors are being loud.
+However, to have access to smart alerts as well as video history storage, you’ll need to purchase an annual or monthly Petcube Care Plan.
+The annual option will set you back a little under $50.

-The best recent addition to the Petcube, however, is Alexa.
+A recent addition to the Petcube is Amazon Alexa.
 The pet camera pretty much doubles as a smart speaker.
-You can ask the Petcube Play 2 to read stories to your dog, play soothing music for your cat and more.
-It’s a robo pet nanny!
-Its only downside is that it doesn’t rotate, so you have to be strategic with your placement.
-However, the Petcube Play 2 is still one of the best allrounder pet cameras you can buy.
+You can ask the Petcube Play 2 to read stories to your dog, say, or play soothing music for your cat.
+There are probably more practical uses.

-- Cons: one-way audio, does not rotate, treats may get stuck depending on their shape
+- Cons: One-way audio, does not rotate, expensive

 3. Furbo Dog Camera